 According to a Gallup, 67% of workers aged 18-29 and 49% of those aged 30-49 believe global warming is man-made and a real threat.
 As such, a growing number of workers are exploring ways to reduce the amount of time spent commuting to and from work while keeping an eye on their company’s carbon footprint.
 Businesses trying to attract younger workers are increasingly adopting environmentally friendly policies, including remote work.

-For 41% of remote workers, the biggest change in their work concerns collaboration and communication with peers.
+- For 41% of remote workers, the biggest change in their work concerns collaboration and communication with peers in 2021.

 Not being in the same place as their colleagues is one of the major challenges remote workers face.
 Many find it easier to communicate in person than over Zoom calls and emails, according to stats on people working from home.

-53% of workers look for a good work-life balance when considering job offers.
+- 53% of workers look for a good work-life balance when considering job offers according to a 2022 survey.

 Younger workers aren’t willing to sacrifice their entire lives for work and look for jobs that they feel benefit their personal wellbeing.
 Remote work trends suggest that this is also one of the reasons why some workers enjoy the flexibility of not having to come into the office every day.

-According to remote work statistics, some employees who don’t come to the office have a tough time ending their workday.
-Naturally, this translates into a longer workweek, and some have even said that they face bigger workloads than before the pandemic.
+According to remote work statistics conducted by Zippia in 2022, some employees who don’t come to the office have a tough time ending their workday.
+Naturally, this translates into a longer work week, and some have even said that they face a bigger workload than before the pandemic.

 Loneliness is a major problem among remote workers.
 In fact, remote work isolation statistics reveal other alarming components.
 Nearly 20% of remote workers said isolation is the biggest downside of not coming to the office, while the majority feel they are being left out of work-related activities.